Halloween (1978 film): Casting

-The cast of Halloween included veteran actor Donald Pleasence and then-unknown actress Jamie Lee Curtis.
+The cast of Halloween included veteran actor Donald Pleasence as Samuel Loomis and then-unknown actress Jamie Lee Curtis as Laurie Strode.
 The low budget limited the number of big names that Carpenter could attract, and most of the actors received very little compensation for their roles.
 Pleasence was paid the highest amount at $20,000, Curtis received $8,000, and Nick Castle earned $25 a day.
 The role of Dr. Loomis was originally intended for Peter Cushing, who had recently appeared as Grand Moff Tarkin in Star Wars (1977); Cushing's agent rejected Carpenter's offer due to the low salary.
 Christopher Lee was approached for the role; he too turned it down, although the actor later told Carpenter and Hill that declining the role was the biggest mistake he made during his career.
 Yablans then suggested Pleasence, who agreed to star because his daughter Lucy, a guitarist, had enjoyed Assault on Precinct 13 for Carpenter's score.

 In an interview, Carpenter admits that "Jamie Lee wasn't the first choice for Laurie.
 I had no idea who she was.
 She was 19 and in a TV show at the time, but I didn't watch TV."
 He originally wanted to cast Anne Lockhart, the daughter of June Lockhart from Lassie, as Laurie Strode.
 However, Lockhart had commitments to several other film and television projects.
 Hill says of learning that Jamie Lee was the daughter of Psycho actress Janet Leigh: "I knew casting Jamie Lee would be great publicity for the film because her mother was in Psycho."
 Curtis was cast in the part, though she initially had reservations as she felt she identified more with the other female characters: "I was very much a smart alec, and was a cheerleader in high school, so [I] felt very concerned that I was being considered for the quiet, repressed young woman when in fact I was very much like the other two girls."